The grid has gone down, and you have no heat! Luckily, there is the internet with loads of information about how to make

 Before you start hacking up your furniture for fuel, you should consider making paper logs.

-First you drill some holes in the bucket.
-Then you basically just mix paper and water in a big bucket to make a paper pulp.
+First, you drill some holes in the bucket.
+Then you basically just mix paper and water in a big bucket to make paper pulp.

 Put something heavy on the pulp to drain the water out.